About the Imagine Lab

 The Lab is a hub for exploring digital innovation, mobilizing with hands-on, learner-centered programming that brings together students and faculty to analyze data, visualize information, ideate, experiment, and integrate digital technologies to enrich learning within and outside the classroom.
 This new hub will impact and strengthen undergraduate education through intellectual inquiry, new pedagogies, and immersive student-faculty research.
 The space provides a spot on campus to connect College constituents from different fields, areas of expertise, and diverse backgrounds to invoke productive debate, stimulate rich collaboration, tackle complex questions, spark creative solutions, and imagine the unimaginable.

-The Lab is staffed by Maker Corp work study students and all faculty and students are welcome to stop in any time during our open hours with questions or to schedule time use our equipment and investigate our resources.
+Currently the Lab is focused on immersive learning and Virtual Reality (VR) Augmented reality (AR) and Mixed Reality (MR) and related technologies.
+We have a variety of VR equipment for students and faculty to use to investigate the technologies and explore their interests.
+The Lab is staffed by Maker Corp work study students and all faculty and students are welcome to stop in any time during our open hours with questions or to use our equipment and investigate our resources.
 Please see our full hours below and reference the frequently asked questions at the bottom of the page for more information on engaging the technologies in the Lab.
-If you want to reserve equipment for use in the Lab or if you have any questions use the links below or just stop by the Lab during our open hours.
+If you have any questions just stop by the Lab during our open hours or submit an inquiry below.

 It is useful to distinguish between the immersive technologies offered in the Imagine Lab as they require different hardware and software and the output and learning opportunities vary greatly.
 For clarity it is important to build a specific and shared language around 360 media (360), Virtual Reality (VR), Augmented Reality (AR) and Mixed Reality (MR).